s4nchez/hugo_site/content/training.md

 draft: false
 ---

-## Training from the BACK of the Room
+## "Training from the BACK of the Room" Practitioner Class

 ![TBR-CT Logo](/images/TBR-CTLogo.jpg "Lamps in different shapes and sizes")